degville/docs-cloud/en/install-openstack.md

 ### [Ceph monitor][charmcephmon]

-Ceph, the distributed storage system used by our deployment, needs a couple of extra parameters.
+Ceph, the distributed storage system, needs a couple of extra parameters.

-The first parameter is a UUID to ensure each cluster has a unique identifier.
+The first is a UUID, ensuring each cluster has a unique identifier.
 This is simply generated by running the `uuid` command (`apt install uuid`, if it's not already installed).
-We'll use this value as the `fsid` in the `ceph-mon.yaml` configuration file.
+We'll use this value as the `fsid` in the following `ceph-mon.yaml` configuration file.

 The second parameter is a `monitor-secret` for the configuration file.
 This is